NFL Point Spreads Explained: How to Read Lines and Bet Smarter

 📊 Market Signal:

-Quick definition: A point spread assigns a margin that the favorite must exceed, or the underdog can stay within, for a bet to win.
+Quick definition: A point spread assigns a scoring margin that the favorite must cover or the underdog must remain within for the wager to win.

 These concepts connect directly with broader betting frameworks covered in the sports betting guide, where spreads, totals, props, and betting systems all work together as part of a complete strategy.